Michael Reiziger: Coaching career

 After retiring, Reiziger settled in Barcelona.
 He later went on to coach Sparta Rotterdam at youth level and, subsequently and successively, acted as assistant to Gert Kruys and Alex Pastoor.

 On 20 June 2017, Reiziger returned to Ajax as manager of the reserves who competed in the Eerste Divisie, replacing Marcel Keizer.
 In his first season in charge he led the squad to the league title, but they were ineligible for promotion.
 He also acted as interim for the first team during one match after the dismissal of Keizer, defeating Willem II 3–1 at home.

-After Reiziger's contract expired, he was replaced by Mitchell van der Gaag at the helm of Ajax B. He was then offered a position as assistant coach of the first team, which he accepted.
+He was the assistant coach of Ajax’ first team, from 2019 until 2023.Since 2023 he is the manager of Netherlands under 21 team.

 Personal life

 Reiziger's son, Gabriël (born 2005), also came through the Ajax youth system.
+He plays in 2025 for PEC Zwolle.